Oanes

 Oanes is a small farming village in Strand Municipality in Rogaland county, Norway.
 The village is located at the intersection between the Lysefjorden and Høgsfjorden, just north of the village of Forsand.
-The Norwegian National Road 13 runs through the village, just west of the Lysefjord Bridge.
-Oanes has a ferry quay for the Lauvvik–Oanes Ferry that crosses the Høgsfjorden as part of highway 13.
+The Norwegian county road 523 runs through the village, just west of the Lysefjord Bridge.
+Oanes has a ferry quay for the Lauvvik–Oanes Ferry that crosses the Høgsfjorden.